nordkamp/calculus-cli/Monte Carlo Approximation/README.md

 ![MonteCarlo Example](http://barnesanalytics.com/wp-content/uploads/2017/08/figure9_3.png)

 This program will allow you to do computation with arbitrarily large numbers of random points without heavy memory usage due to the way it is coded.
-Thus, memory usage is not really a concern with this applicaiton, even if you are doing computation with point counts upwards of 1 billion.
+Thus, memory usage is not really a concern with this application, even if you are doing computation with point counts upwards of 1 billion.
 If you are doing computation with a very large number of random points (10,000,000+) use the C version, it is far quicker, you will thank me later.
 ## Python version
 The Python version of this program will allow you to input custom domains, ranges, equations and number of random points on-the-fly so you don't have to modify the source code to run a simulation.